One month ago, a podcaster said Aziz Ansari was going to be accused of sexual misconduct

 Talking casually to his guests, Budden can be heard saying: “Here’s my scoop…Aziz Ansari, the comedian, I hear they’re getting him the f**k outta here in a couple of days.
 I’m sure I’m not the only one that’s heard this, but I’m probably the only one to say it on a podcast, so in the event that something happens to me…”

-In January 2018, a woman using the pseudonym ‘Grace’ accused Ansari of sexual misconduct in an article on Babe.net.
+In January 2018, a woman using the pseudonym “Grace” accused Ansari of sexual misconduct in an article on Babe.net.

 Titled “I went on a date with Aziz Ansari.
 It turned into the worst night of my life,” the article details Grace’s sexual encounter with the comedian.
 She approached him because she recognized his camera flash — Aziz Ansari was taking pictures at the 2017 Emmy Awards after-party with a film camera — the two flirted a little and, later on, the woman put her number in Ansari’s phone, at his suggestion, she claims.